 #10 Activities to Enjoy In-Between

-Many kawaii characters walk around throughout the day, with some characters being seen more-so around their own territory (such as Cinnamoroll and Cappuccino, or My Melody).
+Many kawaii characters walk around throughout the day, with some characters being seen more so around their own territory.
 Have a chat, give them a hug or high-five, and snap a photo together.

 -Game Center in Sanrio Town

-Just like any proper grounds for fun in Japan, the park is equipped with its own game center, with rides for younger children and purikura, UFO catchers, and games for visitors of all ages.
-Takes photos and play around with Sanrio character themed filters and stickers to create lasting stickers or souvenirs to take home.
+Like any proper grounds for fun in Japan, the park is equipped with its own game center, with rides for younger children and purikura, UFO catchers, and games for visitors of all ages.
+Take photos and play around with Sanrio character-themed filters and stickers to create lasting stickers or souvenirs to take home.

 Puroland Exclusive Merchandise

 Exclusive merchandise for Sanrio Puroland range from Hello Kitty Kabuki souvenirs to seasonal brand collaborations.
-While many items can be found at certain Sanrio stores in Japan, no store has the wide array of goods at the mega store inside the park.
+While many items can be found at certain Sanrio stores in Japan, no store has a wide array of goods as the megastore inside the park.

-Be sure go at the beginning of the day if you want head pieces and decorations to sport throughout the day, and go back at the end of the day for all the gift shopping.
+Be sure to go at the beginning of the day if you want headpieces and decorations to sport throughout the day, and go back at the end of the day for all the gift shopping.

 Foreign Language Assistance